nxrighthere/ENet-CSharp/README.md

 #### Memory callbacks
 Provides per application events.

 `AllocCallback(IntPtr size)` notifies when a memory is requested for allocation.
 Expects pointer to the newly allocated memory.
+A reference to the delegate should be preserved from being garbage collected.

 `FreeCallback(IntPtr memory)` notifies when the memory can be freed.
+A reference to the delegate should be preserved from being garbage collected.

 `NoMemoryCallback()` notifies when memory is not enough.
+A reference to the delegate should be preserved from being garbage collected.

 #### Packet callbacks
 Provides per packet events.

 `PacketFreeCallback(Packet packet)` notifies when a packet is being destroyed.
+A reference to the delegate should be preserved from being garbage collected.

 ### Structures
 #### Address